Merge Forum Topics

 - Old permalinks.
 This is not a blocker by any means, but could we come up with a sort of canonical redirect structure like WP has for posts, so that permalinks (from BP activity streams, as well as external links in email notifications etc) continue to work, and are redirected to the new topic?

 Obviously, this will be a fair amount of work, so I want to see if there's any work out there that does at least some of it for us.
 (The plugin that Shawn links lists topic merging as a future enhancement.)

-#7 Updated by Raymond Hoh over 7 years ago
+Updated by Raymond Hoh about 12 years ago

 There are a couple of existing plugins that merges topics for BP; I remember reading on the BP forums that some have had success with one of them, although I can't recall which one it is at the moment.

 Will need to test it to ensure it hits the three criteria you mentioned.